joostflick/be-assessment-2/readme.md

   - image
   - choices

+## What did I use:
+- nodejs
+- express
+- mongoose / mongodb
+- bcrypt

 ## Using my application:
 First clone this repository, then use npm install in the be-assessment-2 directory.